zestia/ember-select-box/docs/how-it-works.md

 ## Selecting

 When Enter is pressed, or an option is clicked - it will be selected.
-All that this does, is set the value of that option _onto_ as a property of the select box.
+All that this does, is set the value of that option as a property on the select box.
 (See point 3 above)

 ## Form behaviour